IvoVellekoop/modelWFS/README.md

 2. ModelWFS_DataAnalysis.m - Generate maximum intensity projection.
 Compute mean intensity of the beads as a function of depth.

 3. plotSLMpatterns: Generate SLM patterns at different depths.
 Four patterns corresponding to four depths are used in the paper.

-4. TPM_Image_Calibration: This code is used to find the conversion matrix which converts TPM frames to correct size in micrometer with correct orientation.
-   This code also generates SLM coordinates corresponding to a spatial frequency (kNA) of the pupil plane.